 Small businesses usually win with layered improvements, not all-at-once replacement.
 Look for tools that can show value before you overhaul your website, rewrite your process, migrate all your data, or retrain your team.

 The better path is to improve one part of the system you already own.
 Your site, your forms, your emails, your support flow, your content calendar.
+Most of the wins I help owners capture come from making the assets they already have work harder, not from buying something new.

 Look past the polished demo

 Demos are supposed to look good.
 The better question is whether the tool works with your real policies, edge cases, and customer expectations.
+This is the part vendors rarely show, and it is the part that decides whether AI helps or hurts your business.

 | Looks impressive | Actually matters |